MicrosoftDocs/minecraft-creator/creator/Documents/FunctionsIntroduction.md

     ```
 1. Save the file.

+>[!IMPORTANT]
-Don't start the commands with `/`.
+> When working with commands in an .mcfunction file, you do not need to start commands with `/`.

 ## Testing the function